tylermorrisford/giftastic/README.md

 4. User Feedback

 # How it works
 A click event targets dynamically generated buttons and generates a new api query.
-When the user enters a new 'fail' keyword (ex. 'jumps') that word is pushed into an array, the 'buttons' div content is deleted, and buttons are dynamically created from items in the array.
+When the user enters a new 'fail' keyword (ex. 'jumps') that word is pushed into an array, the 'buttons' div content is deleted, and buttons are dynamically re-created from items in the array.

 The api request grabs both still and animated image urls and toggles to the animated url when the image is clicked, using a 'data-state' attribute to track which state each image is currently in.
 When the category button (top) is clicked, the ten gifs are loaded using the still url, which results in a slightly faster load time.
 When the users clicks on a gif, a click event changes the data-state and source url for the image, resulting in a moving image.
 When the user clicks again, the data-state and source url are changed back to still.